karchit/s3-object-lambda-workshop/README.md

 1. From AWS search bar, search and go to S3
 2. From the _Buckets_ page, click on _Create Bucket`
-3. Bucket Name: text-to-uppercase-{your_name}
+3. Put in an easy identifier for your bucket name
 4. Leave other settings as they are and click on _Create bucket_
 5. Once your bucket is created, upload the two txt files under the [files directory](./files) by going to _Upload_ and _Add files_
 6. Take a moment to go over the two files.
-In this lab, we will see that the text in these files is all converted to uppercase.
+In a few moments, we will see that the text in these files is all converted to uppercase.

 #### S3 Access Points